Frequently Asked Questions

 Are there any team owned cars?

-The ASCR team own two race cars: a Peugeot 206 GTI180 and a BMW E46 330i.
+The ASCR team own two race cars: a BMW 116 Trophy Endurance car and a soon-to-be-built BMW 116 Novice car.
 These cars are driven by drivers selected from within the existing wider team.

 How much does a race car cost?